swaf-project/swaf-docker/README.md

 * ACME.sh for **Let’s Encrypt** support (_Not Yet Implemented_)
 * **logrotate** (_Not Yet Implemented_)
 * **TLS 1.3** support (_To Be Checked_)
-* **webproc** - a lightweight WebUI to easily access configuration files and be able to restart processes

 ## Build details